therealasrz/LOL-analysis/README.md

 The followings are our hypothesis:

-**Null hypothesis**: Our model’s accuracy for individuals who have less than or equal to 100 monsterkills is same as the accuracy for individuals who have greater than 100 monsterkills.
+**Null hypothesis**: Our model is fair.
+Its accuracy for players who have less than or equal to 100 monsterkills is same as the accuracy for players who have greater than 100 monsterkills.

-**Alternative hypothesis**: Our model’s accuracy for individuals who have less than or equal to 100 monsterkills is NOT same as the accuracy for individuals who have greater than 100 monsterkills.
+**Alternative hypothesis**: Our model is unfair.
+Its accuracy for players who have less than or equal to 100 monsterkills is NOT same as the accuracy for players who have greater than 100 monsterkills.

-**Test statistics**: difference in prediction between individuals who have monsterkills less than or greater than 100.
+**Test statistics**: difference in accuracy between individuals who have monsterkills less than or greater than 100.

-After performing the permutation test, the result p-value we got is **0.942**, which is larger than the 0.05 significance level.
+After performing the permutation test, the result p-value we got is **0.924**, which is larger than the 0.05 significance level.
 Consequently, we **fail to reject** the null hypothesis.
 This outcome implies that our model predicts players from both groups with statistically similar accuracy levels.
 Consequently, our model appears to be fair, exhibiting no discernible bias towards one group over the other based on the specified criteria.